 This a relatively compact city is divided into numerous districts.
 Each district offers something different to travellers and we recommend you visit at least three or four throughout your trip.

 The Kanazawa Station district is home to the main rail hub and is the first place most tourists see in the city.
-Although it doesn’t have many landmarks or attractions, this neighbourhood does boast great shops, tasty restaurants and a myriad of backpacker hostels and budget hotels.
+Although it doesn’t have many landmarks or attractions, this neighborhood does boast great shops, tasty restaurants and a myriad of backpacker hostels and budget hotels.

 The Higashi Chaya District is set to the east of Kanazawa Station.
 It is home to beautifully preserved buildings and houses, and is the perfect place to soak up the atmosphere of “Old Japan”.